-Another option is any of the SuperCool thermoelectric cooler assembly series outfitted with a SR-54 or PR-59 temperature controller.
-All of the SuperCool series feature a high-performance heatsink design, incorporating heat pipes to improve heat dissipation and fan shroud assembly.
+Another option is any of the SuperCool X thermoelectric cooler assembly series outfitted with a SR-54 or PR-59 temperature controller.
+All options feature a high-performance heatsink design, incorporating heat pipes to improve heat dissipation and fan shroud assembly.
 Lowering the thermal resistance of the heat exchanger increases the heat-pumping ability, so these thermoelectric cooler assemblies can operate at a higher coefficient of performance (COP), reducing power consumption relative to competing technologies.
+The SuperCool X series utilizes next-generation high-performance thermoelectric coolers, offering up to a 20% improvement in cooling capacity compared to the legacy edition.
 All this capability is packed into a compact form factor.

-The SuperCool Series gives design engineers three different heat transfer mechanisms with three standard thermoelectric cooler assemblies: Liquid-to-Air, Direct-to-Air, or Air-to-Air.
-These assemblies offer cooling capacities of 110 to 407 Watts, when measured at $\Delta T = 0^{\circ}C$ with a nominal operating voltage of 24 VDC.
+The SuperCool X Series gives design engineers three different heat transfer mechanisms with three standard thermoelectric cooler assemblies: Liquid-to-Air, Direct-to-Air, or Air-to-Air.
+These assemblies offer cooling capacities of 110 to 407 Watts when measured at $\Delta T = 0^{\circ}C$ with a nominal operating voltage of 24 VDC.
 They can be easily mounted onto vertical walls using fastening machine screw hardware.

-SuperCool Series: SAA-170-24-22, SDA-195-24-02, SLA-205-24-02
+SuperCool X Series: SAAX-175-24-22, SDAX-220-24-02, SLAX-215-24-02

 Combining a SuperCool Series thermoelectric cooler assembly with a temperature controller offers significant design advantages over traditional technologies.
-The SR-54 programmable microcontroller provides thermal stability to within ±0.13°C of the set point in both heating and cooling modes.
+The SR-54 programmable microcontroller provides thermal stability to within $\pm 0.13$ °C of the set point in both heating and cooling modes.
 This controller allows the incubator to reach the set-point temperature quickly without overshooting.
 Its monitoring capabilities track potential issues, including problematic fans, thermoelectric coolers, and thermostats for quick fault troubleshooting, maximizing incubator uptime.
-Variable fan speed reduces operational noise, since the fans only run on high speed during the initial temperature ramp and then lower their speed when the incubator temperature has reached steady-state.
+Variable fan speed reduces operational noise since the fans only run on high speed during the initial temperature ramp and then lower their speed when the incubator temperature has reached steady-state.